mujeeb8/Filesystem-exec-MCP/README.md

 ---

-`filesystem-exec-mcp-server` is written in TypeScript with the official `@modelcontextprotocol/sdk` and exposes:
+`filesystem-exec-mcp` server is written in TypeScript with the official `@modelcontextprotocol/sdk` and exposes:

 - A full set of **filesystem tools** (read, write, edit, search, move, tree, etc.), jailed to one or more directories you specify.
 - **Command execution tools** — `run_bash`, `run_shell`, `run_cmd`,
-  `run_powershell`, and a generic `run_command` — that run arbitrary commands on the host machine.
+  `run_powershell`, and a generic `run_command` — that run any commands on the host machine but you can switch it on and off by setting up `ALLOW-EXEC` env to `true` or `false` or if you are using `.mcpb` file than directly in Claude Desktop by switching a button in settings --> Extensions --> Filesystem + Exec's config.

 ## 📦 The `.mcpb` file